 Dogs are not permitted on most sections of the Cliffs of Moher Coastal Walk due to the risk posed by narrow paths and cliff edges.
 Always follow local signage and guidance.

-Based on current plans and safety works, the full Cliffs of Moher Coastal Walk is not expected to fully reopen until around 2028 at the earliest.
-This timeline may change depending on erosion, land access agreements, and infrastructure improvements, so it’s best to check official updates before planning your hike.
+Based on current plans, the full coastal walk is not expected to fully reopen until around 2028 at the earliest.
+This timeline may change depending on erosion, land access agreements, and safety works, so check official updates before planning your hike.

 Best Travel Tools for Visiting Ireland: